nerves-project/nerves/docs/Getting Started.md

 ## Connecting to your Nerves target

-There are multiple ways to connect to your Nerves target device and different target may support different connection methods:
+There are multiple ways to connect to your Nerves target device, and different targets may support different connection methods:

 - USB to TTL serial cable (aka FTDI cable)
 - HDMI cable